xcray/xiaomi_aqara-button-simulation-on-hass/README.md

 Only tested with lumi.gateway.v3.
 If using with a diffrent model of gateway, the code maybe need modification due to the diffrences in the protocol version.

-newest code works with version 0.97 of home-assistant
+newest code works with version 0.100.1 of home-assistant (maybe 0.100 is also ok)